FlatBone/Feather-Calendar/README.md

 - 🚀 **No Installation Required**: Just unzip the file and run the `.exe`.
 It doesn't clutter your registry.
 - 📌 **Always on Top (Pinnable)**: Keep the calendar visible above all other windows with a single click.
-- 📅 **Intuitive 3-Month View**: See the previous, current, and next months at a glance for easy scheduling across months.
+- 📅 **Flexible View Modes**: See the previous, current, and next months at a glance for easy scheduling across months.
+Compact 1-month view is also available.
 - 🎨 **Date Highlighting**: Click on any date to highlight it, using it as a simple marker.
 - 🌗 **Theme-Aware**: Automatically switches between light and dark modes to match your OS settings.
 - 💨 **Lightweight & Fast**: Built with Rust and egui for low memory usage and snappy performance on any PC.